 Dr. Robert Holkeboer (1984-1992) To learn more from Dr Holkeboer, click here

 Dr. William Miller (1992-2002)

 Homes of the Honors College:

 The original home of Honors were Jones Hall and Goddard Hall until 2002, when it moved to Wise Hall.
-Since 2007, Downing Hall has been the Honors Residence Hall and Starkweather Hall has been the location of the Honors offices.
+Downing and Best Halls are EMU'S Honors residence halls.
+Since 2007 Starkweather Hall has been the location of the Honors offices.